 How wonderful?
 Kieran states that they “go to France every three to four years and ship tablecloths, napkins, and french linens back that we sell in our shop.
 Our shop, that we made out of recycled material, is a feature of the farm that is pretty unique.”

 He continued, “The beams were built out of hand-tuned barn beams over 100 years old.
 All the cabinetry, all the furniture is recycled.”
-Would you believe that 60% of house is recycled material?
-That’s pretty incredible!
+Would you believe that 60% of the house is recycled material?
+That’s pretty incredible.